 Mileage allowance (car allowance with mileage substantiation)

 This is a hybrid car allowance/reimbursement.
-With this type of reimbursement an employer will create a preset car allowance that is paid each month.
+With this type of reimbursement, an employer will create a preset car allowance that is paid each month.
 The car allowance amount is substantiated by the monthly business mileage multiplied by the IRS mileage rate.
 As long as the employee’s mileage times the IRS rate does not exceed the car allowance, then all of the mileage is substantiated.

 Example: Finn works for a medical device company and receives a $600 / month mileage allowance to operate his vehicle.
-Each month Finn logs his business mileage and submits it to his employer, who multiplies the mileage against the IRS rate.
+Each month, Finn logs his business mileage and submits it to his employer, who multiplies the mileage against the IRS rate.
 If Finn’s mileage reimbursement amount exceeds the preset car allowance there is no taxation.
 If Finn’s mileage amount is less than the preset car allowance Finn will be taxed on the difference.

-Fixed and variable rate car allowance (FAVR)
+The IRS Fixed and Variable Rate car allowance (FAVR)

 Example: Todd is an account manager for a life insurance company and travels throughout the mid-Atlantic to maintain relationships with valued clients.
 He receives a fixed stipend and variable mileage rate derived from vehicle expense data for his home zip code in Virginia.
 He uses a mileage tracking app that syncs with his company expense system and is reimbursed tax-free with little administrative work on his part.